-Once it was light, I went to the guesthouse which was an apartment with private rooms so there was no reception.
-Luckily, there was a McDonald's next door so I went there for coffee and called the guesthouse guy at about 09:00.
+Once it was light outside, I walked to the guesthouse which was an apartment with private rooms so there was no reception.
+Luckily, there was an open McDonald's next door so I went there for coffee and called the guesthouse guy at about 09:00.
 He said the lady would be there at 10:00 to let me in.
 They charged me 2 euros for early check-in but that was no big deal.
 The lady also did my laundry which was the first real wash that it had in almost six weeks.
 I had been wearing some of my clothes in the shower to keep them clean whenever there was enough time for them to dry the next the day.
-That works pretty well but it's labor intensive with all of the wringing out and hanging and blow drying the clothes.
+That shower works pretty well to wash clothes but it's labor intensive with all of the wringing out and hanging and blow drying the clothes if they don't get dry.

 After dropping my stuff off I headed out to explore the city.
 I went to the souvenir shops along the Vitosha Boulevard pedestrian street.
 Then I walked over to the little Church of St. Nicholas, a Russian Orthodox church in central Sofia, also known as the Russian Church since it was built by Russia in the 1800s.